kamigoroshii/StrideSense/README.md

-# StrideSense - AI-Powered Sports Injury Risk Prediction
+# StrideSense - Sacropenia and Sports Injury Risk Prediction

-A comprehensive system for predicting sports injury risks using AI and real-time biometric data.
+By performing wearable integration taking the past data and performing ML prediction for athletes regarding bone degradation diseases and muscle mass like sacropenia for both elders and young athletes

 ## Project Structure